How I Can Help

 Consider therapy if anxiety or OCD is:

-- Causing significant distress for your child
+- Causing significant distress

 - Leading to avoidance of important situations